 It has been SUCH a whirlwind what with work, life, traveling to New York for content gathering for Afropunk and getting back into the swing of things.

 When we were together on August 13th and 23rd, we spent the day mostly at my home.
-Since social media is the window by which we see and consume the lives of our favorite, brands, celebs and people, I have felt a tremendous responsibility to remain transparency about my life and experiences as a creative and to present my reality which is legitimate, realistic and approachable.
+Since social media is the window by which we see and consume the lives of our favorite brands, celebs and creatives, I have felt a tremendous responsibility to remain transparent about my life and experiences as a creative and to present my reality which is legitimate, realistic and approachable.